tanushaggarwal/DataVoid/GITHUB_REPO_SETUP.md

 # GitHub Repository Setup - Step by Step

 ## 🎯 Goal
-Create a GitHub repository named `datavoid` and push your PrivacyBlitz code to it.
+Create a GitHub repository named `datavoid` and push your DataVoid code to it.

 ---